 The concern of the parents is obvious.
 The act of sexting involves legal implications, health concerns, and mental changes.
 These might be detrimental for the child’s healthy development.
 The immediate drawback of sexting is that it might create a strong ramification among the sender of the message as well as his or her peer group.
 This is especially the case when the image concerns nudity or other sexually explicit materials.

-Sexting also causes distracted attention and diminished concentration.
+Sexting also causes distracting attention and diminished concentration.
 This ultimately hampers the academic life of a child.
 Although some countries also lay strong legal actions against the act, the invasion into one’s private life by virtue of sexting, whether your kid is directly involved or not, might have a lasting impact on him or her.

 Why teenagers engage in sexting?

 In most cases, teenagers are aware of the adverse impact of their online reputation or the negative consequences of sexting.
 Certain extensive researches reveal some of the predominant factors that lead to sexting among children.

 One of the vital reasons is the pressure of the peer group and the sense of inferiority complex as a result.